-One of the things you’ll notice on walking around our Wodonga or Albury campus, is the happy, smiling faces of students and teachers.
+One of the things you’ll notice on walking around our Albury campus, is the happy, smiling faces of students and teachers.
 We love that our students and teachers want to come to school and interact in a positive environment.

 Building strong student/teacher relationships is one of Trinity’s established strengths and we take it very seriously.
 We feel that good rapport between teachers and students leads to good educational outcomes.
 In this way, teachers know what each student is capable of and, so, also know when they turn in work that is not done to the best of their ability.